 The following steps present the information and sequence required to accurately model solar shingle projects using the SAM software tool.

-Create a new solar PV project in SAM.
+Create a new solar PV project in SAM

-Specify a Solar PV project and select a market segment (e.g., residential, commercial).
+Specify a Solar PV project and select a market segment (e.g., residential, commercial)

 Solar systems are configured in the SAM main model interface that is organized across a number of screens, selected by a topics menu on the left-hand side of the window.
 The following items must be configured: